ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 /Button>
 ```

-The app buttons look like this:
+This translates to buttons that look like this:

 ![alt-text-2](pictures/03_app_buttons.png "App user interface.")